-- 1. All assignment submittals will; - a.
-Depending on the type of submission necessary as explained on the "Assignment Sheet", either will be contained in a pocket folder type notebook, mounted on a quality presentation board cut to specifications or presented as an electronic presentation. - b.
-Be accompanied by a Project Summary consisting of a typewritten paragraph of 100 words or less, (You may use InDesign or Word), (See item 4 below for complete instructions.)
-This must be mounted on the back of a presentation board submittal or in the pocket folder for non-mounted submissions or if the assignment is submitted electronically only then it will be in electronic file format. - c.
-Have clearly legible on the back of the mounting board or on each page of a pocket folder submission, - 1.
+- 1. All assignment submittals will; - a. depending on the type of submission necessary as explained on the "Assignment Sheet", either will be contained in a pocket folder type notebook, mounted on a quality presentation board cut to specifications or presented as an electronic presentation. - b. be accompanied by a Project Summary consisting of a typewritten paragraph of not less than 25 words nor more than 100 words, (You may use InDesign or Word), (See item 4 below for complete instructions.)
+This must be mounted on the back of a presentation board submittal or in the pocket folder for non-mounted submissions or if the assignment is submitted electronically only then it will be in electronic file format. - c. have clearly legible on the back of the mounting board or on each page of a pocket folder submission, - 1.
 The student's name, - 2.
 The class name and number, - 3.
-The assignment number with each section or part clearly identified - d.
-Have all electronic file names in the following format, first your class number, then your name follwed by the assignment number and any Part designation. example: 112 YourNameAssn2PartB.indd - 2.
-No assignments will be graded or be considered as "turned in" if not - a.
-Completed as required on the assignment sheet and these Assignment Submittal Requirements. - b.
-Clearly and legibly labeled as described in section "1c" above. - 3.
+The assignment number with each section or part clearly identified - d. be submitted to the Petrilli-Drop Box folder on the student computers in the lab.
+All files included in the folder will have all electronic file names in the following format, first your class number, then your name followed by the assignment number and any Part designation. example: 121 YourNameAssn2PartB.indd - 2.
+No assignments will be graded or be considered as "turned in" if not - a. completed and turned in "On Time" as determined by the instructor. - b. completed as required on the assignment sheet and these Assignment Submittal Requirements. - c. clearly and legibly labeled as described in section "1c" above. - 3.
 All assignments will be submitted in a neatly organized presentation.
 Each part or section must separated and be clearly labeled on the back (see "1c" above) and in order as listed on the assignment sheet. - 4.
-Each assignment will be accompanied by a Project Summary cinsisting of a typewritten paragraph of 100 words or less explaining; - a.
+Each assignment will be accompanied by a Project Summary consisting of a typewritten paragraph of 100 words or less explaining; - a.
 Any complications encountered while doing the project. - b.
 Knowledge and Skills learned in this project. - c.
 Problems with, or helpful information from class instruction. - d.
 How the knowledge and skills learned from this lesson be applied in your future as a graphic designer. - e.
 Any additional information or comments you desire to make. - 5.
-Assignments not turned in on time will be graded at the descretin of the instructor on a time available basis only.
+Assignments not turned in on time will be graded at the discretion of the instructor on a time available basis only.
 If a late assignment is graded by the instructor it will not receive an "A" grade but will start at a reduced level depending on how late the assignment is turned in.
 If time does not permit grading they will be recorded as "turned in". - 6.
-"Turned in" assignment will help a final grade in a positive manner.
+A "Turned in" assignment will help a final grade in a positive manner.
 Only assignments turned in on time will have full value in determining the final grade.
 Example: If a student turns in all of their assignments but they are all late, at the instructors discretion, the student might get a "C" in the class if the assignments are sufficiently complete and the work is of "C" or better quality.
 In any case a student turning all assignments, or a majority of assignments, in late will not receive a grade higher than a "C".
-This means that if you turn in all of your assignments late and you got an "B" on all of your assignment (and your attendance is alright) you will not receive a grade better than a "C' for the course.
+This means that if you turn in all of your assignments late and you got an "B" on all of your assignment (and your attendance is acceptable) you will not receive a grade better than a "C" for the course.
 Poor attendance would drop this grade even lower.

-See your Page 2 of the syllabus for other factors that can affect your final grade.
+See Page 2 of the syllabus for other factors that can affect your final grade.